Birds of Summer: Identify 8 Types of Swallow Birds

 Bank swallows are highly sociable, forming colonies where up to a thousand underground tunnels may be crammed close together.
 Sometimes they choose the edges of man-made quarries, in locations where no natural dirt banks are available.
 In late summer, after nesting season ends, flocks of hundreds of bank swallows gather near lakes or marshes.
 Rough-winged swallows are more solitary year-round, often nesting as isolated pairs and never forming large flocks.

 These birds are the largest swallows in North America, and arguably the most popular.
 Everywhere east of the Rockies in the United States and in southern Canada, homeowners put up elaborate multi-roomed houses, hoping to attract a colony of nesting purple martins.
-If you want to attract more birds, follow these tips about adding birdhouses.
+If you want to attract more birds, follow these tips for adding birdhouses.

 Purple martins come back early in spring from their winter haunts in South America.
 The purplish black males usually arrive before the paler females, and both reward their human hosts with lively activity and rich musical calls throughout the spring and summer.